 – support the infrastructure to get the UK online by the provision of joined-up services

-And emphasises that:
+And emphasised that:

 Reaping the benefits of a joined-up channel strategy requires organisations to move to a model where services are built around customer needs and not organisational structures.